vsagrista/readable/README.md

 npm start
 ```

 The last command will automatically open the app in the brower.
-Once it does, you will see the home view, with some posts and categories that come from the API (api-server).
+Once it does, you will see the home view, with some posts and categories that come from the API by default (api-server).
 Play around with it, type something, upvote or delete.
 Enjoy!

 ## Built With